zhou-1/COVISS-Lab-Research/INTERFACE/CategoryDynamically/ShoworHide.md

 # Show items in next pages
 1. In nextImage() function, delete all remaining elements in previous image

-2. Create a new full list for category in javascript
+2. Create a new full list for category in javascript including recover optionArray with 1 to 21

 3.